backdrop-contrib/juicebox/README.md

 Please see the Drupal project page for a detailed feature overview: http://drupal.org/project/juicebox

+## Status

+At the moment this port of Juicebox can be installed in Backdrop and will produce an image gallery.
+However, the internal tests are producing failures and so more testing and fixing is needed.

 ## Installation

 - Install this module using the official Backdrop CMS instructions at